hsaeed3/hammad-python-legacy/README.md

 # hammad-python
 ## Hammad's Python Tools - a versatile collection of utilities and LLM integration to streamline your development.

-> A curated collection of Python functions and modules crafted to simplify common development tasks and effortlessly > integrate the power of LLMs (Large Language Models).
-This toolkit enhances efficiency and fosters creative > > > > experimentation across various Python applications.
-I made it because im lazy.
+> I made this because I'm lazy.

 **Installation**
 Install hammad-py directly via pip: